Decision-Aware Conditional GANs for Time Series Data: Conclusion

 \section{Conclusion}

-We proposed a novel, decision-aware time series conditional generative adversarial network (DAT-CGAN) for the multi-step time series generation problem.
-The method is decision-aware through the incorporation of loss functions related to decision related quantities, which provides high-fidelity synthetic data not only for the underlying data distribution, but also in supporting decision processes by end users.
-The DAT-CGAN makes use of a multi-loss structure, avoids exposure bias by aligning look-ahead periods during training and test, and alleviate problems with data scarcity through an overlapped-block sampling scheme.
-Moreover, we characterize the generalization properties of DAT-CGANs for both underlying data generation and decision-related quantities.
-In an application to portfolio selection, we demonstrated better generative quality for decision-related quantities such as estimated precision matrix and portfolio weights than other strong, GAN-based baselines.
-In future work, we will study the robustness of the simulator when applied to the end users with a mildly different risk preference.
+We proposed DAT-CGAN, a novel, decision-aware time series conditional generative adversarial network for generating time-series data.
+The method incorporates decision-related quantities into a multi-loss structure, avoids exposure bias by aligning look-ahead steps during training and testing, and alleviates problems with data scarcity through an overlapped-block sampling scheme.
+Moreover, we characterize the generalization properties of DAT-CGANs for generating the raw data as well as decision-related quantities.
+In an application to portfolio selection, we demonstrated better generative quality for decision-related quantities, such as estimated precision matrix and portfolio weights, than other strong, GAN-based baselines.